Bestrophin 1: Best vitelliform macular dystrophy (BVMD)

 Lipofuscin (lipid residual from lysosome digestion) in a human neuron.
 Representative of what may occur in the eye in people affected by BMVD.

 Best's vitelliform macular dystrophy (BVMD) is one of the most common Best1-associated diseases.
 BVMD typically becomes noticeable in children and is represented by the buildup of lipofuscin (lipid residuals) lesions in the eye.
 Diagnosis normally follows an abnormal electrooculogram in which decreased activation of calcium channels in the basolateral membrane of the retinal pigment epithelium becomes apparent.
 A mutation in the BEST1 gene leads to a loss of channel function and eventually retinal degeneration.
 Although BVMD is an autosomal dominant form of macular dystrophy, expressivity varies within and between affected families although the overwhelming majority of affected families come from northern European descent.
 Typically, people with this condition experience five progressively worsening stages, though timing and severity varies greatly.
 BVMD is often caused by the single missense mutations; however, amino acid deletions have also been identified.
 A loss of function of the Best1 chloride channel could likely explain some of the most common issues associated with BVMD: an inability to regulate intracellular ion concentrations and regulate overall cell volume.
 To date, over 100 disease-causing mutations have been related to BVMD as well as a number of other degenerative retinal diseases.

+Although BVMD typically presents as a bilateral maculopathy, rare cases of persistent unilateral or markedly asymmetric BEST1-associated vitelliform disease have been reported, despite bilateral electrophysiological evidence of retinal pigment epithelium dysfunction.

+In addition to genetic modifiers, a translational conceptual framework has been proposed in the context of asymmetric or unilateral expression in Best disease, termed Augmented Innate Silence (AIS).
+AIS defines “silence” as the absence of clinical disease expression despite the presence of genetic susceptibility.
+The concept of Augmented Innate Silence was proposed by Suneth Dayan Lindamulage and was inspired by clinical observations from the first reported case of unilateral Best disease from Sri Lanka.
+AIS suggests that innate and locally acting protective mechanisms may suppress or delay disease manifestation in one eye.
+The framework of Augmented Innate Silence further proposes that identifying such mechanisms may inform future strategies aimed to augment this protective silence in disease-prone eyes, thereby guiding translational research into potential disease-modifying approaches.